Kino (botany): Applications and sources

 Kinos are used in medicine, tanning, and as dyes.
-Kino was introduced to European medicine in 1757 by John Fothergill.
-When described by him, it was believed to have been brought from the river Gambia in West Africa, and when first imported it was sold in England as Gummi rubrum astringens gambiense.
-It was obtained from Pterocarpus erinaceus.
+The first kino introduced to European medicine in 1757 was obtained from Pterocarpus erinaceus.
 In the early 20th century, the drug recognized as the legitimate kind was East Indian, Malabar or Amboyna kino which is the evaporated juice obtained from incisions in the trunk of Pterocarpus marsupium.
 In addition to kinos from these two species, Bengal or Butea kino from Butea frondosa and Australian, Botany Bay, or Eucalyptus kino from Eucalyptus siderophloia and Eucalyptus camaldulensis, were imported into the United States.
 A West Indian or Jamaica kino is believed to be the product of Coccoloba uvifera, or seaside grape.
 It is possible that the same plant is the source of the South American kino.

 Kino is not absorbed at all from the stomach and only very slowly from the intestine.

 The drug was frequently used in diarrhoea, its value being due to the relative insolubility of kinotannic acid, which enabled it to affect the lower part of the intestine.
 In this respect it is similar to catechu.
 It ceased being used as a gargle when antiseptics became recognized as the rational treatment for sore throat.
 A medicinal tincture of kino was used as a gargle for the relaxation of the uvula; it contained kino, glycerin, alcohol, and water.

 As they are usually soluble in water, kinos found use in traditional remedies: Eucalyptus kino is used by Aboriginal Australians in a tea for treating colds.

 Kino was employed to a considerable extent in the East Indies as a cotton dye, giving to the cotton the yellowish-brown color known as nankeen.